Mental Health Facilities Kenton, OH

 Tcn Behavioral Health - 21.2 miles from Kenton, OH

 Tcn Behavioral Health is a mental health facility in Bellefontaine, OH, located at 118 Maple Avenue, in the 43311 zip code.
 Tcn Behavioral Health provides outpatient treatment.
-Tcn Behavioral Health provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and adults.
-Tcn Behavioral Health also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services available at Tcn Behavioral Health include case management, education services and court-ordered outpatient treatment.
+Tcn Behavioral Health provides individual psychotherapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
+Tcn Behavioral Health also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Some other services available at Tcn Behavioral Health include court-ordered outpatient treatment, case management and family psychoeducation.

 Learn More